Avaiga/taipy-doc/docs/manuals/studio/config/index.md

   <img src="../images/config_overview.png" width=75%>
 </p>

-Taipy Studio stores those configuration in TOML files.
+Taipy Studio stores those configurations in TOML files.
 These files can be used at runtime by Taipy applications as described in the [note on Studio](../core/config/advanced-config.md#studio).

 ## Introduction

-Taipy Studio has a dedicated panel called "Taipy Configs" where mostly everything happens.
+Taipy Studio has a dedicated panel called "Taipy Configs", where mostly everything happens.
 To open this panel, use the "View > Open View..." menu option and search for the view called "Taipy Configs".